 What Motivates Innovative Entrepreneurs?
-Evidence from Three Field Experiments
+Evidence from a Global Field Experiment

 Keywords: innovation, entrepreneurship, motivations, women, culture